SalilBhatnagarDE/Hexbug_tracking/README.md

   - The script loads the model from a checkpoint and evaluates the test dataset, with results plotted and saved using Matplotlib.

 - **final_inference.py**:
-  - The script loads the model from a checkpoint and evaluates the test dataset, with results plotted and saved using Matplotlib.
+  - For final inference script